DustinKasser/BridgeDataAnalysis/README.md

-This code is intended to analyze data frome the files board_results.csv HandID,ContractLevel,TrumpSuit,Doubled,Direction,TricksTaken hands.csv
+This code is intended to analyze data from the files board_results.csv HandID,ContractLevel,TrumpSuit,Doubled,Direction,TricksTaken hands.csv